-- Full-time students (however, may qualify for Rent Supplement if on Back to Education Allowance). - Full-time workers, unless employment is under 30 hours per week. - People involved in trade disputes. - People who do not satisfy conditions of residency of the state. - People in prison.
+- Full-time students (but students aged 21 or over studying under an approved educational scheme can apply) see Chapter 6. - Full-time workers, unless employment is under 30 hours per week. - People involved in trade disputes. - People who do not satisfy conditions of residency of the state. - People in prison.

-In the case of the above exclusions individuals may apply for Exceptional or Urgent Needs Payments which are not subject to the Habitual Residence Condition.
+In the case of the above exclusions, individuals may apply for Exceptional Needs Payments and in some instances may apply for Urgent Needs Payments.